Are you torn between drinking matcha or moringa tea? Compare these two superfoods and find out which fits your tea time best!

-In human consumption, it translated to 1.5 cups of green tea.
-It is best consumed with starchy food or carbohydrate.
+In human consumption, this translates to 1.5 cups of green tea.
+You should consume it with starchy foods or carbohydrates.

 Pancreatic cancer is one of the deadliest types.
-It has a five-year survival rate is less than 10%, according to Columbia University Irving Medical Center.
+It has a five-year survival rate in less than 10%, according to the American Cancer Society.

 The 2014 study published in Metabolomics revealed EGCG in green tea might disrupt the activity of LDHA.
 It is an enzyme associated with this type of cancer.

-Unlike with normal green tea, where we only consume a diluted infusion, matcha is ingested whole.
-It’s whether in the form of tea, food, matcha powder, or dietary supplement capsules.
+Unlike with normal green tea, where we only consume a diluted infusion, you can ingest matcha as it is, whether in the form of tea, food, matcha powder, or dietary supplement capsules.